Hydrophobefireman/dss-js/README.md

 ## Usage

-DSS runs during the build stages, isntead of using a plugin, all you have to do is call 2 functions and get your files ready.
+DSS runs during the build stages, instead of using a plugin, all you have to do is call 2 functions and get your files ready.

 `webpack.config.js`